CD Eldense: Match fixing allegations

 On 4 April 2017, Eldense coach Filippo Vito di Pierro and general manager Nobile Capuani were arrested by Spanish authorities on charges of corruption.
 The detentions occurred after club president David Aguilar made complaints of match fixing following a 0–12 loss to Barcelona B, whilst Eldense player Cheikh Saad said that he had seen Aguilar arguing with di Pierro at half-time of the match, calling the latter a "scoundrel"; subsequently, the former asked La Liga president Javier Tebas to investigate those allegations.

 Eldense temporarily suspended all sporting activities, also ending its contract with the Italian investment group represented by Capuani.
 They also released 12 players, with five people being arrested in connection with the events.

 Three consecutive promotions

-Eldense spent four years in Tercera División and were promoted to the new fourth level Segunda División RFEF in 2020-21 season due to restructuring of the Spanish football league system.
+Eldense spent four years in Tercera División and were promoted to the new fourth level Segunda División RFEF in 2020–21 season due to restructuring of the Spanish football league system.
 On 28 May 2022, Eldense secured a second consecutive promotion to the new third level Primera Federación after beating Sestao River in the last playoff match.
 On 25 June 2023, Eldense secured promotion to Segunda División after a draw against Real Madrid Castilla.
 The play-off finished 4–4 on aggregate meaning Eldense went up due to after having a higher regular season finish.
 Eldense returned to the second tier after a 59-year absence and achieved three consecutive promotions.
+After two seasons stay in second division, Eldense was relegated back third division in 2024–25 season, but the club achieved promotion back to second division in 2025–26 season, following a 2–1 win against Atlético Madrileño on 17 May 2026.

+Ownership

+In September 2026, Argentine footballer Lionel Messi reached a agreement to acquire 100% of the shares of CD Eldense, The club confirmed the agreement on 9 September 2026, stating that the deal was subject to the completion of due diligence, final legal and contractual procedures, and the mandatory authorization of Spain's Consejo Superior de Deportes (High Council for Sports).
+The shares was previously held by TH Soluciones Group, a Colombian investment group led by Juan Carlos Trujillo, which took control of the club from previous owner Pascual Pérez in October 2025.